-Rental car companies' policies regarding acceptable payment methods, deposits, and holds on funds vary widely, both by company and by individual rental car office.
-Within the same rental car company, two local rental offices may have different policies on debit card acceptance, deposit (or hold on credit card) amounts, and reservation policies.
+Rental car companies' policies regarding payment methods, deposits, and holds on funds vary widely, both by company and by individual rental car office.
+Within the same rental car company, two local rental offices may have different policies on debit card acceptance, deposits, holds on credit cards and reservation policies.
 State laws affect rental car office policies, too.

-When you reserve a rental vehicle, take the time to review your location-specific rental agreement, provided your rental car company allows you to see it online when you book your rental vehicle.
+When you reserve a rental car, review your location-specific rental agreement, provided your rental car company allows you to see it when you book your rental vehicle.

-This rental agreement will tell you whether or not you can pay with a debit card.
-If you can't see your agreement, call your rental car office, even if it is in another country, and ask about payment options for your reservation.
+This rental agreement will tell you whether you can pay with a debit card.
+If you can't view your agreement, call your rental car office, even if it is in another country, and ask about payment options for your reservation.

 Paying With a Debit Card

-In general, within the United States, you should consider the following issues if you want to use your debit card to reserve and pay for your rental car:
+If you are renting within the United States, consider the following issues if you want to use a debit card to reserve and pay for your rental car:

-- Many US rental car companies accept debit cards for payment when you return the car, but require you to give them your credit card information when you pick up your rental vehicle.
-Similarly, many Canadian rental car offices will not allow you to pick up your rental vehicle using a debit card; you will need to allow the rental car agent to swipe your credit card when you sign the rental agreement.
+Many US rental car companies accept debit cards for payment when you return the car, but require you to provide credit card information when you pick up your rental vehicle.
+Similarly, many Canadian rental car offices will not allow you to pick up your rental vehicle using a debit card.
+You will need to allow the rental car agent to swipe your credit card when you sign the rental agreement.

-- Should you return your rental car late or in a damaged condition, your rental agreement gives the rental car company the right to withdraw additional funds from your bank account to cover late fees and / or damage repair.
+Should you return your rental car late or in a damaged condition, your signed agreement gives the rental car company the right to withdraw funds from your bank account to cover late fees and / or damage repair.

 Paying With a Credit Card

-If you plan to reserve and pay for your rental vehicle with a credit card, you should consider these issues:
+If you plan to reserve and pay for your rental vehicle with a credit card, consider these issues:

-- You may not need to provide credit card information when you reserve your rental car, but you will need to show your card and a photo ID to the rental agent when you pick up the vehicle.
-The agent will swipe your card and ask you to sign the rental agreement.
+You may not need to provide credit card information when you reserve your rental car, but you will need to show your credit card card and photo ID to the rental agent when you pick up the vehicle.
+The agent will swipe your card before you sign the contract.

-- Prepaid VISA and MasterCard cards are not accepted at every rental location.
-If you would like to pay for your rental car with a prepaid VISA or MasterCard, call the rental car office before you make your reservation and ask if it will be accepted.
+Some rental locations will not accept prepaid VISA and MasterCard cards.
+If you plan to pay for your rental car with a prepaid VISA or MasterCard, call the rental car office before you make your reservation to find out if it will be accepted.

 Which Payment Method Is Better?